callumalpass/zk_scripts/README.md

 -   **Bibliography Management:** Tools for managing references and integrating them with your notes for more academic workflows.
 -   **Person Search:** Quickly find notes related to specific people, useful for journaling or contact management.
+-   **Working Memory:** A tool for capturing thoughts and ideas quickly, with smart note creation and organization capabilities.
 -   **Workout Logger:** Track your workouts in markdown.
 Includes reporting capabilities.

+### Limitations

+The current implementation is somewhat opinionated about how a zettelkasten should be managed.
+The scripts in this package will work best when you have tags in the frontmatter and `dateCreated` and `dateModified` values.
+Notes are currently created with my preferred filenaming format---"YYYYMMDDxxx.md", where xxx are random letters.

+There is currently no feature for the *creation* of notes (except of "working memory" notes).
+This has been avoided under the belief that template management is better managed by e.g. snippets in `neovim`.

 ## Installation